Gao Jichong

 In the year of 962, Jichong's predecessor Baoxu died.
-He was then appointed Jiedushi of Jingnan region by the Song dynasty central government.
-This was only a ceremonial act since the jiedushi realm of Jingnan is an independent country de facto.
+He was then appointed Jiedushi of Jingnan region by the Northern Song court.
+This was only a ceremonial act since the jiedushi realm of Jingnan remained de facto an independent country.

 Later in the year of 962, Zhou Xingfeng, Jiedushi of Wuping died, leaving his son Zhou Baoquan in power.
 Zhang Wenbiao Prefecture of Heng, a general under Baoquan's command rebelled against Baoquan and consequently drew the attention of the central government.
 Armed forces were sent to put down Zhang's rebellion.
 When the Song army was passing through the Jingnan, it easily took control of the capital city of Jingnan, Jiangling.
 The Song forces did not meet much resistance since Jichong ordered his forces to surrender immediately knowing that it is impossible for him to keep his country any longer under such dire situations.

 After the dissolution of the state of Jingnan, he worked as a local officer in Xuzhou.
 He died in the year 973.